JGIBristol/ask-jgi-handbook/pages/procedures/meetings.md

 receive calendar invites to these meetings, which will be chaired by the Ask-JGI coordinator.

+You can claim for the time spent attending the weekly team meeting, which should not last longer than 1 hour.

 The Ask-JGI coordinator will create the meeting in the Teams channel.
 This is a weekly catch-up so that: